 Sensitivity and resolution are competing factors when choosing slit size.
 A larger slit allows more light to enter the spectrometer, increasing sensitivity for low-light applications such as fluorescence.
 Resolution improves, however, as slit width is reduced (though not always linearly).
-We offer 10, 25, and 50 μm slits for many of our spectrometers, and can advise on the best choice for your application.
+We offer 25 and 50 μm slits for our NIR spectrometer series, and can advise on the best choice for your application.
 Due to the high sensitivity of our low f/# spectrometer designs, it is often possible to use a smaller slit width than would be required with a typical f/4 spectrometer, allowing you to achieve higher resolution.

-How you interface with your Raman sample depends not only on whether you value convenience or configurability, but also on the data quality you require.
-See below for some quick tips, or reach our sample coupling tech note to learn how to get more out of our many sample coupling & configuration options.
+How you interface with your sample depends not only on whether you value convenience or configurability, but also on the data quality you require.
+See below for some quick tips.

-Our f/1.3 design delivers superior signal and ultra low background when used with our matched NA probes.
+Our f/1.3 design delivers superior signal and ultra low background when used with matched NA fibers (0.36-0.39).
 Simplifies sample alignment in the lab or field.

 Free-space coupling to spectrometer

 This 0.36 NA input offers superior signal & freedom in the design of your own sampling optics, from spot size to working distance.
 Ideal for research & OEMs.

 We offer only TEC-cooled detectors for our NIR spectrometer, ensuring best signal to noise ratio (SNR) and temperature stability in this thermally-sensitive detection regime.